brandonweiss/charge/README.md

 Clean URLs, or ”Directory Indexes” as they were more commonly called in the old days is a way of structuring static files such that the extensions don’t show in the URL.

 For example, if you had a file `projects.html` you might expect the URL to look like `domain.com/projects.html`.
 The extension in the URL helps you know what type of file is at the URL, be it JavaScript, a stylesheet, or anything else.
-But, for a variety of reasons, when it comes to HTML the extension has become necessary.
+But, for a variety of reasons, when it comes to HTML the extension has become unnecessary.
 If you see a URL like `domain.com/projects` everyone now understands that an HTML file will be returned; the `.html` is implied.

 To make this work, HTML files will have their paths rewritten slightly.
 Nothing will happen to the `index.html` file at the root of the `source` directory, but a file named `projects.html` will become `projects/index.html`.
 When someone visit `domain.com/projects` the `projects/index.html` file will be returned.